-This DIY concrete block planter not only looks fantastic, but you can get super creative with it, and come up with your own unique design.
+Building a DIY cinder block planter is fun, inexpensive, and looks fantastic.
+Plus you can get super creative with it, and come up with your own unique design.

-It’s also versatile, so you can put it anywhere – and make it as small or large as you need to fill your space.
+It’s also versatile, so you can put it anywhere – and make it as small or large as you need.
+Another thing I love about this project is that you can customize it to fill your space.

 How Much Does It Cost To Build A Concrete Block Planter?